marianoovalle/CS437_Lab2/iot-lab-2/README.md

 # CS 437 Internet of Things UIUC

-## Lab 2
+## Lab 2 IoT Networking

 Code and Report of Lab 2

-Link for video presentation : https://uofi.box.com/s/790ynwrdg1535i3vzbhfcqmn3ebk0hcz
+Link for video presentation :

 ## Code Overview